gabrielcostasilva/vue-pinia-simple-example/README.md

 Since 20222, [Pinia](https://pinia.vuejs.org) has become [the standard store](https://www.youtube.com/watch?v=2KBHvaAWJOA) for global state management.
 Thus, replacing [Vuex](https://vuex.vuejs.org) in Vue applications.

+Checkout commits in [this project](https://github.com/gabrielcostasilva/vue-blog/tree/pinia-replace-vuex) for better understanding differences between Vuex and Pinia.

 ## Project Overview

 This project uses the default Vue app created with `npm init vue@latest`.
 The idea is saving the state set on a _view_ by using Pinia.
 Then, one can retrieve the same (global) state in another _view_ (`AboutView`).